alantech/alanlang-docs/src/compiler_internals.md

 ## AGA to AGC

-If targeting to AGC, the final stage of the compiler converts the AGA to AGC with a very straightforward parse and re-emit into 64-bit integers appended to an array and then written to disk.
+If targeting to AGC, this stage of the compiler converts the AGA to AGC with a very straightforward parse and re-emit into 64-bit integers appended to an array and then written to disk.
 This format doesn't work in the browser due to depending on Node.js's Buffer API, which no browser shim supports, yet, but thankfully that is not needed to build runnable code in the browser!

+## AGC to AGZ

+If the final output target is AGZ, the final stage of the compiler takes the AGC binary, compresses it, and writes out the compressed data.
+This stage depends on Node.js' built-in zlib bindings so it also does not work in the browser, but is also not necessary there.